apache/doris/new-docs/en/data-operate/import/import-scenes/local-file-load.md

     curl -u user:passwd -H "label:load_local_file_test" -T /path/to/local/demo.txt http://host:port/api/demo/load_local_file_test/_stream_load
    ````

    - user:passwd is the user created in Doris.
-The initial user is admin, and the password is the password set when the Doris cluster was created.
+The initial user is admin/root, and the password is blank in the initial state.
-   - host:port is the HTTP protocol port of the Compute Node, the default is 8040, which can be viewed on the Smart Cloud Doris cluster details page.
+   - host:port is the HTTP protocol port of BE, the default is 8040, which can be viewed on the Doris cluster WEB UI page.
    - label: Label can be specified in the Header to uniquely identify this import task.

    For more advanced operations of the Stream Load command, see [Stream Load](../../../sql-manual/sql-reference-v2/Data-Manipulation-Statements/Load/STREAM-LOAD.html) Command documentation.